What are Apache peppers?

 Growing to around an inch or two in length, Apache peppers are bullet-shaped, often slightly curved, tapering slightly to a point.
 They follow a typical chili pepper aging pattern – maturing from green to a rich red.
-The plant itself is small – yet the yield of peppers it delivers is large – making the Apache pepper plant an exceptional option for container gardening or small space gardens.
+The plant itself is small – yet the yield of chilies it delivers is large – making the Apache pepper plant an exceptional option for container gardening or small space gardens.
 It’ll grow in indoor containers and on window sills as well, as long as there is partial sun available to the plant.

 And while it grows well in containers and is a good looking plant, it doesn’t have the “wow” look of many container-ready ornamental peppers.
 The peppers hang down from the plant, unlike many ornamentals where the chilies grow up towards the sky, and the coloration is very normal compared to the often vibrant and dramatic ornamental chili crowd.
 Think of it more like an extra-hot culinary chili pepper that shows well, with better flavor than most ornamentals.

 Behind the heat, the taste of these peppers is flavorful (more so than most ornamentals), but not overly unique.
-It has a bell pepper-like fresh flavor with a sweetness that grows the longer the Apache pepper stays on the vine (red Apaches will be sweeter than green).
+It has a bell pepper-like fresh flavor with a sweetness that grows the longer the chili stays on the vine (red Apaches will be sweeter than green).

 What are the best uses for this chili pepper?

-Even though the Apache pepper is suitable for containers, the intense heat keeps it from being an everyday pepper for most.
+Even though the Apache pepper is suitable for containers, the intense heat keeps it from being an everyday chili for most.
 It’s a big spiciness that’s delicious for hotter salsas and sauces.
 The Apache also makes a very good option as a Thai pepper alternative for spicy Asian cuisine.
 They also dry and pickle reasonably well to preserve these peppers for months to come.

 Where can you buy Apache peppers?

 You’ll find Apache pepper seeds and plants at many gardening centers, or you can buy them online (Amazon).
 Finding them fresh is more elusive – but you may find them at local farmer’s markets as they are a chili often grown in small batches due to their container-friendliness.